sha-since1999/CompetitiveCodingPractice/README.md

-# If You ST🌟ARing  this repository that would relize me, how much it helpfull for others or not.
+# If You St🌟aRing  this repository that would relize me, how much it helpfull for others or not.
  if do so that keep me motivated for my learning journey... thank you guys..

- #  😊 SHOW ME SOME♥️  by Staring ⭐️
+##  😊 SHOW ME SOME♥️  by Staring ⭐️